Time Period: 1520-1750

 - 30.05.1566

-- Species Thaler (of 68 Kreuzer) becomes the principal Imperial coin: 9 Thaler to the Cologne Mark fine silver (Thaler = 25'983.96mg AG fine)
+- Imperial silver coin: Thaler (of 68 Kreuzer) at a rate of 9 Thalers to the Cologne Mark of fine silver (Thaler = 25'983.96mg AG fine)

 - 27.08.1667

-- Zinna Agreement between Brandenburg and the Electorate of Saxony, later joined by Brunswick-Lüneburg:
+- Agreement (at Zinna) between Brandenburg and the Electorate of Saxony, later joined by Brunswick-Lüneburg, on a common coin standard; effective immediately:

 - 16.01.1690